Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 A ballista takes up a space 5 feet across.

+### Ram
-**Ram:** This heavy pole is sometimes suspended from a movable scaffold that allows the crew to swing it back and forth against objects.
+This heavy pole is sometimes suspended from a movable scaffold that allows the crew to swing it back and forth against objects.
 As a full-round action, the character closest to the front of the ram makes an attack roll against the AC of the construction, applying the --4